Four Common Causes of Contract Disputes & How to Solve Them

 A strong contract has contingency clauses in it.
 Missing contingency clauses are common causes of disputes in contracts.
 Contingency clauses explain what happens to the contract should an emergency or disaster occurs.
 These are most often found in construction contracts, protecting the contractor if he or she files for bankruptcy, or a natural disaster occurs while building a property.
 Resolving this dispute would require mediation where an amendment can be added to the contract that outlines contingencies.

 Loosely-defined terms can sink a contract before the work even begins.
 Both parties need to provide terms that are strongly defined, so each side knows what the other is bringing to the table.
 This dispute can easily be avoided by reviewing the terms before signing but will require mediation if the contract was already signed.
+We offer a wide variety of moving services that are sure to fit any moving need, check out http://www.miraclemovers.com.
 Have lawyers for both sides review the terms so any issues can be brought to your attention with plenty of time to rectify them.

 Disputing the Terms of a Contract?
 Call Shapiro Mediation